brianhie/secure-dti/README.md

 tar xvf data.tar.gz
 ```

+This contains DTI data from [STITCH 5.0](http://stitch.embl.de/), one-hot encoded [Pfam domains](https://pfam.xfam.org/), and [ECFP-4 chemical fingerprints](https://docs.chemaxon.com/display/docs/Extended+Connectivity+Fingerprint+ECFP).

 On the machine where the SP instance will be running, the data set
 should be available in plaintext.
 The data should have been split up
 into multiple file batches as by `bin/generate_batches.sh`.
 The
 directory prefix of these file batches can be specified using the
 `FEATURES_FILE` and `LABELS_FILE` parameters.

+Note that `bin/generate_batches.sh` does not control for the degree of proteins/chemicals in the negative set ("Secure DTI-A" in the paper), whereas `bin/generate_batches_pw.sh` does ("Secure DTI-B").

 Each row of the `FEATURES_FILE` should contain the feature vector for
 a drug-target pair.
 The `LABELS_FILE` will label the drug-target pair